GhostTalker/RebootMadDevice/README.md

-# RebootMadDevice V4 - Flygon API version ( under developing)
+# RebootMadDevice V4 - Rotom API version ( under developing)
-Reboot ATV devices via ADB or PowerSwitch when device is not responding to Flygon.
+Reboot ATV devices via ADB or PowerSwitch when device is not responding to Rotom.

 Only works with Python 3.6 and above.

-After restarting Flygon it will take up to 2 minutes before data is usable.
+After restarting Rotom it will take up to 2 minutes before data is usable.

-#### Install:
+### Install:
 ```
 Raspberry or Server:
 - pip3 install -r requirements.txt